WHAT WE WILL FUND

 Looked after children: Looked after children have significantly poorer educational outcomes than children not in care.
 BFSS welcomes projects which pilot approaches to improving the educational attainment of looked after children so that in time they are able to take advantage of opportunities afforded by tertiary education and employment.

-BFSS will fund projects for a period of up to 3 years.
+BFSS will fund projects in the range of £5,000 to £60,000 for a period of up to 3 years.
+The cost per year cannot exceed £20,000.
 For multi year projects, each subsequent year’s funding is conditional on receipt of a satisfactory narrative and financial report.

-Projects must have an element of matched funding.
-This does not have to be £ for £, but we do expect BFSS funding to form a significant proportion of the total project grant.
+It is advantageous for projects to have an element of matched funding, although this is not essential.
+This does not have to be £ for £, but we do expect BFSS to be funding at least 25% of the total project costs.
 The matched funding or contribution in kind might be provided by the community itself or by a co-funder.

 BFSS DOES NOT USUALLY FUND: